engrit-illinois/Compare-AssignmentRevisions/README.md

 Using fallbacks will improve reliability of data gathering in mixed environments with various Powershell and OS versions.
 However note that WMI queries used as fallbacks can sometimes hang due to problems on the remote computer being queried.
 This can cause the script to stall indefinitely, because there is no built-in method for timing out hung WIM queries.
-Unfortunately it's not trivial to timeout a `Get-WMIObject` query, like it is using the `-OperationTimeoutSec` parameter of `Get-CIMInstance`.
+Unfortunately, unlike `Get-CIMInstance` (which has a built-in `-OperationTimeoutSec` parameter), it's not trivial to timeout a `Get-WMIObject` query.
 Update: The script now uses background jobs to run Invoke-Command and Get-WMIObject calls, which allows for timeouts to avoid these hangs.
 See new timeout and fallback parameters below.

 ### -DisableCIM